 Cerebral Palsy Causes

 Cerebral palsy is caused by brain damage or abnormal brain development that affects muscle control and movement.
-The injury usually happens before birth, during delivery, or in the first few years of life.
-Medical negligence during labor or delivery can sometimes be a cause of cerebral palsy.
-Learn more about cerebral palsy causes and what to do if you suspect your child has CP.
+The injury usually happens before birth, during delivery, or in the first few years of a child's life.
+Learn more about the causes and what to do if you suspect your child has cerebral palsy.

 What Causes Cerebral Palsy?